By Timothy Scott

 To see the carvings well, the plane curves and banks around each site.
 This way each passenger gets a good opportunity to see the figure head-on or to attempt a photo through the plane window.
 Naturally there are air sickness bags in each seat back pocket.
 Nobody on my flight has to use them, thankfully, but a few were looking a little pale after one too many steep turns in the air.
 Anyone expecting trouble should take the right medication before the trip.

 It’s hard not to be awed by the Nazca Lines.
 The care, design planning, and engineering skill it took to create them is amazing coming from a civilization of some 2,300 years ago, out in the middle of nowhere.

 After we land and deplane, the pale riders get their color back and everyone seems to have a big grin on their face.
 I get back to Hotel Paracas and have a cocktail as the sun sets over the hills by the bay.
 From this vantage point, after seeing strange sea creatures and strange figures in the desert, the appeal of Paracas is suddenly clear.
 It’s hard for any place in Peru to compete with the big draws of Cusco, the Sacred Valley, and Machu Pichu, but this Paracas region tour is another illustration of the big payoff that can come from exploring the rest of the country.

 If you go:

 If T’ikariy is booked up for Nazca flights, contact Aerodiana, which also flies out of the same airport nearby.
-When checking flights, be sure to include Copa Airlines, which offers some of the best fares—especially in business class—with an easy connection in Panama City from Toronto and six U.S. cities.
+When checking flights to Peru, be sure to include Copa Airlines, which offers some of the best fares—especially in business class—with an easy connection in Panama City from Canada, Europe, and multiple U.S. cities.